 - Public Health and Externships – Hands-on participation in service learning and in dental services under close supervision of faculty and associated faculty.
 A related academic curriculum is required, including classroom assignments and case presentations.

 - What if I have taken courses at a foreign institution?
 Can I still get credit for them?

 Courses taken in a foreign country are not automatically accepted.
 You must have your transcript evaluated by a credentialing service that will provide a report of whether or not the courses are equivalent to those taken at an accredited U.S. institution.
 For more information, contact ECE at (414) 289-3800.
 An application may also be obtained from their website.
 The cost of a course-by-course evaluation is approximately $195.

 - When is the best time to take the Dental Admissions Test (DAT)?

-- An applicant would be ready to take the DAT after completing 1 year of general biology, general chemistry and organic chemistry.
+An applicant would be ready to take the DAT after completing 1 year of general biology, general chemistry and organic chemistry.
 It is best to have scores at the time of application or by September before the application year.
 An interview invitation will not be released to an applicant if DAT scores are needed; in other words, the sooner the DAT is taken and sent to the school of your choice the better.
 UNLV will accept test scores no older than 3-years.
-As of May, 2008, the Canadian DAT scores will not be accepted.
+Canadian DAT scores will not be accepted.